StefanGecko/ComputerDatabaseTestNG/readme.md

 # Description:
-This automation framework is build to automate the computer database assignment =.
+This automation framework is build to automate the computer database assignment.
 It follows the Page Object Model pattern and from the project structure you can see that the elementActions(validate,button,dropdown and input) are in a package that is called common under main folder and also there is a Pages package present that is used to locate the elements and write the methods that are going to be used in the tests later.
 In the test folder we have 2 packages that are tests(BasePage that has the setup for starting the tests) and